Finding out I was pregnant with triplets

 But I no longer felt like I was drowning in the needs of my sweet little people.
 Now at nap time and at bedtime, I turned my focus to creating my own postpartum program.
 I wanted to create what I had yet to find – a way of breaking postpartum recovery into small enough pieces that any mother could problem solve for herself.
 And she could do it in the privacy of her own home.
 I knew this information should be more widely known, and I wanted to play a role in its delivery.

 Somewhere in the middle of that, I solved my own mysteries.
 Questions I had had about my body from as young as 9 and 13 finally started to make sense.
 My feelings of being lopsided were pretty accurate.
 When I was four years old, I had had a few weeks of not weight bearing on my left leg due to an ankle sprain.
 From this, I had created asymmetries in my hips, my feet, and my abs, but I had always been strong enough to compensate.
-Add in the challenges of a triplet pregnancy, and it was more than I could handle.
+Add in the challenges of being pregnant with triplet, and it was more than I could handle.

 I was, indeed, super lopsided.
 My left side did not remotely match my right.
 In trying to simplify a process for others, I came to see my own body so much more clearly.
 Every checklist I made for other mothers, I first used on myself.
 I had to learn to breathe down instead of up and then to connect with my pelvic floor.
 For the first time in probably 35 years, I balanced out my hips.
 I retrained the firing patterns in my abs and overhauled my posture.
 And after struggling for 26 months, my belly went flat again in 4 months of this renewed effort.